 On top of all that, Candid partners with ClearCorrect to make their aligners.
 ClearCorrect is a well-established and trusted company, and their aligners’ quality reflects this reputation.
 Because of this, Candid’s aligners are very safe and effective.
 At $2,400, they’re more expensive than other brands, but given the level of care you’ll receive, their treatment might be worth the extra expense.

 For a more detailed look at Candid, check out our comprehensive review.

 AlignerCo is another newcomer to the home aligner industry, but they’ve quickly gained popularity by being the most affordable brand available.
 Their $1,145 sticker price is hundreds lower than every other home aligner company.
 So, if cost is your primary concern, AlignerCo could be a great option.

 Cheap prices, however, don’t mean cheap products.
 AlignerCo’s aligners are made by Essix, a trusted and long-standing dental product supplier.
 However, unlike Align Technology or ClearCorrect, Essix does not specialize in aligner production.
 Regardless, it’s reassuring to know that your aligners are produced by an established manufacturer.
-But unlike byte and Candid, AlignerCo’s dental team consists of both orthodontists and general dentists, so you might not have the most specialized professional on your case.
+But unlike Candid, AlignerCo’s dental team consists of both orthodontists and general dentists, so you might not have the most specialized professional on your case.

 For a more detailed look at AlignerCo, check out our comprehensive review.

 Home teeth aligners offer the fastest and cheapest treatment option available.
 However, there are benefits to choosing a more conventional option instead.
 If you’d prefer to see a dentist in-person throughout your treatment, there are several alternatives that don’t include typical metal braces.